More than just a pretty view…

 Classes on shorelines and rain gardens available held with our partner, the Scott Soil & Water Conservation District (SWCD) and locally through the Blue Thumb Program.
 View a past shoreline workshop from the Scott SWCD on their YouTube page here.

-You may also wish to take a shoreland management class from the University of Minnesota Extension Service, or watch one of these short informative videos on shoreland management.
+You may also wish to take a shoreland management class from the University of Minnesota Extension Service, or read their tips for shoreland management.
 The Shoreline Living publication from the Midwest Glacial Lakes Partnership provides ideas here for incorporating lake-friendly design into your landscaping.

 Grants and free technical project design assistance may be available for your project through PLSLWD and the Scott SWCD.
 Contact the Scott SWCD at 952-492-5425 for more information and help planning your project.
 The Blue Thumb Program also provides information on plant selection, DIY designs and local sources of native plants for shoreline stabilization.